IDotan/sudoku/README.md

 # Sudoku game and solver
 Small and easy to use sudoku game and solver.
 Infinite number of puzzles to solve with 3 difficulties.
-You can enter your on sudoku and keep solving it in the application.
+Can enter your on sudoku and keep solving it in the application.

 ### Highlights:
 * Endless random sudoku puzzles.